 X-rays of your spine will be taken.

 Your lower back will be cleaned, covered with drapes, and injected with a numbing medicine.

-Contrast fluid will be injected into your spinal canal.
+Your doctor will inject contrast fluid (dye) into your spinal canal.
 The doctor may take out a small amount of spinal fluid.